Google Cloud DDoS Protection – Armor & Shield

 DDoS Protection with CDN Offloading

-• For cacheable content, Cloud CDN caches and services this content from points-of-presence (POPs) closer to the users as opposed to sending them to backend servers (instances).
+• For cacheable content, Cloud CDN caches and serves this content from points-of-presence (POPs) closer to the users as opposed to sending them to backend servers (instances).

 • In the event of DDoS attack for cacheable content, the requests are sent to POPs all over the globe as opposed to the origin servers, thereby providing a larger set of locations to absorb the attack.

-• DDoS solutions can be deployed using Google Cloud Launcher.
+• Third-party DDoS protection solutions can also be deployed from Google Cloud Marketplace.

 App Engine Deployment